farpetrad/SplinterLandsAPI/README.md

 * GetPlayersCurrentQuest - returns details about the current quest for a player
 * GetReferralsForPlayer - returns an object with a list of referrals and a list of purchases made by the referrals
+* GetPackPurchaesForPlayerByEdition - returns an object describing the purchases made for packs by edition
+* GetActiveRentalsForPlayer - returns a list of active rentals for a player

 # Known Issues